Terradue/doc-tep-geohazards/source/tutorials/mpic-ice.rst

 CO-REGIS (CO-REGIStration of Sentinel 2 and Landsat 8 images) and MPIC (Mutiple Pairwise Image Correlation of image time series) enable the processing of image time series for the quantification of Earth surface motion.

 **MPIC-OPT-ICE** is an on-demand service tailored for quantifying ice velocity and ice surface displacement time series from a large number of input images.
-Numerous parameters are accessible to the user for fine tunning of the processing which requires a certain knowlegde in the theory of Image Matching and time serie inversion.
+Numerous parameters are accessible to the user for fine tunning of the processing which requires a certain knowlegde in the theory of image matching and time serie inversion.
 It comprises three components with (a) an analysis module for measuring sub-pixel displacement from optical image pairs, (b) a correction module for the systematic geometric correction and filtering of residuals and (c) an inversion of the displacement time serie.

 **EO sources**: